apkatsikas/apkatsikas-blog/_posts/2016-12-28-pxctest_distributed.md

 ### JSON Instructions
 1. modify "number_of_simulators" to your desired count.
 On my beefy machine, 3 was the max I could pull off.
-2. modify "test_dir" to the expected relative location of your UI tests in your project
+2. modify "tests_dir" to the expected relative location of your UI tests in your project
 3. modiy "directory" to your desired directory where the repo will be cloned/simulators build etc.
 4. modify "clone_statement" to the URL of your git repo
 5. modify "checkout branch" to the branch you want to test against"